Bharatiya Janata Party campaign for the 2024 Indian general election: Alliance

-Campaign
+Abki Baar 400 Paar

 Abki Baar 400 Paar (This Time Surpassing 400) is a political slogan used by the Bharatiya Janata Party (BJP) and its leader, Prime Minister Narendra Modi for the 2024 general election.
 The slogan refers to the ambition of winning more than 400 out of 543 seats in the Lok Sabha.

 The slogan has been used by the BJP in previous elections, including the 2019 general election with some changes.
 It has become a rallying cry for the party's supporters and a symbol of its political ambitions.
 Election analysts have said that the path for the BJP to achieve this goal will likely be by winning more seats in the south of India and West Bengal than in previous elections.

 The party has held political rallies in multiple states with national leadership including Prime Minister Modi, Party President Nadda and Amit Shah campaigning actively.

 PM Modi's remarks on INC's Wealth redistribution Survey sparked controversy in which he appeared to refer to Muslims as "infiltrators" and accused INC of planning to snatch the wealth of Hindus and distribute it to Muslim Infiltrators.
 It was heavily criticised by the Liberal Ecosystem of India and termed as Hatred Politics by the opposition.
 He criticized the concept of an inheritance tax that was strongly advocated by many Indian National Congress members and argued that it would further corruption.
 He has denied allegations of specifically targeting Muslims in a subsequent interview with Aaj Tak.